 Now let’s make one tweak to the hypothetical matchup formula presented above.
 Let’s say the world’s best striker remained a novice level BJJ practitioner but now had high-level defensive wrestling added to their credentials.
 We still know this fighter would be at a distinct and troublesome disadvantage on the floor, but we now have the relative comfort level of knowing that fighter may well be able to keep the fight standing for its entirety, where they hold the distinct advantage.

 This example is just outlining the importance of knowing the fighter skill sets and transitioning that to how to expect the fight to play out.
 Identifying areas of exploitable advantage is the most important aspect to MMA gambling.

 Follow line movement – This is not foolproof and does not carry a perfect correlation by any means, but there are certainly ways to use it to your advantage.
 The rule of thumb is simply to trust the betting trends to the exact reciprocal of the notoriety and fame of the fighters in the fight.
 Generally speaking, the less known the fighters are, the sharper the money being bet on them is, stemming from the action coming from those in the know.
 On the other end of the spectrum, a high-profile fight is likely to have more action from casual observers and the sharpness of the money coming in will be at its lowest point.

 How To Find MMA Odds on Betting Sites

-Most betting sites will contain a tab for “MMA” or “UFC/MMA.”
+Most betting sites and/or betting apps will contain a tab for “MMA” or “UFC/MMA.”
 The UFC is the premier MMA organization in the world and is wholly considered “the big leagues” if put into baseball terms.
 It is where the best fighters in the world want to be and they have an arguable monopoly on the best fighters across all weight classes.

 Once on the MMA portion of the betting site, you can then see which fights are available for betting along with available fighter and fight props.